Margaret Home, Countess of Moray: A Happy Husband

 A Scottish author Patrick Hannay (fl.
 1616–1630) dedicated A happy husband or, Directions for a Maide to choose her Mate, As also, a Wives behaviour towards her Husband after Marriage (Edinburgh, 1618/1619?) to Margaret Home.
+The poem includes rhyming couplets indicating the responsibilities of housewives.

 In October 1627 she married James Stuart, eldest son of the Earl of Moray, then known as "Lord Doune".
 She had a nursery for her children in her mother's house in the Canongate of Edinburgh, now known as Moray House.

 After her brother, the Earl of Home died in 1633, she received a share of the composition of the barony of Home.
 She and her husband refurbished their house at Donibristle, employing English artisans including the painters, Edward Arthur and George Crawford, and installed a fountain with a bronze figure of Mercury balanced on a tortoise.
 A suite of portraits for furnishing a gallery survive, in Sunderland frames.

 At Donibristle House, her cabinet included an early and luxurious telescope, bought in London in 1634 for £15 sterling.
 Books included volumes of sermons and a work penned by Esther Inglis, while Markham's Husbandry and Country Farm, a French book of plants and physic, and Parkinson's Herbal, may have been of practical use.
 She compiled three recipe books with the help of a clerk called Abraham, including family recipes for medicines and culinary recipes supplied by a Mistress Young.
 A treatment diary possibly first written by her sister-in-law Grace Fane in 1628 was included, mostly copied in Margaret Home's handwriting.